 Jo is a fluent Mandarin speaker and veteran of the international publishing industry in Asia.

-Jo is a high-profile member of the regional business community, and is the co-chair of the Hong Kong International Literary Festival and an active member of the British Chamber's creative industries committee.
-Jo is regularly quoted by international media outlets including the New York Times, The Guardian, and The Economist on aspects of the publishing and IP industries in China.
+Jo is a high-profile member of the regional business community, and is the co-chair of the Hong Kong International Literary Festival and chair of the British Chamber's creative industries committee.
+Jo is regularly quoted by international media outlets including The Financial Times, The Guardian, The Economist and The SCMP on aspects of the publishing and IP industries in China.

 Jo is a mentor for Fruits in Suits and a volunteer for the TAILS animal rescue organisation.
 She is a qualified PADI Scuba Dive Master and a lapsed but enthusiastic violinist.
 Jo first moved to Asia in 1995, initially teaching English in Kamaishi, Japan and Nanjing, China, before moving to Beijing to work in magazine publishing in the year 2000.

-Michelle is a non-executive board member for international NGO Animals Asia, and a volunteer for the TAILS animal rescue non-profit.
-She is a regular speaker at industry events and conferences on organisational transformation, finance, and technological innovation in businesses.
-Michelle is a mentor for the Pink Alliance QSA x Fruits in Suits mentorship programme.
-She is a qualified PADI Scuba Rescue Diver.
-A keen traveller and photographer, South African native Michelle previously spent nine years living and working in the UK, and has lived in Hong Kong and Singapore since 2006.
+In her spare time, Michelle is a passionate advocate for animal welfare and LGBT+ causes.
+Michelle has been a non-executive board member and is treasurer for the international NGO, Animals Asia since 2021, working to protect Asiatic Moon Bears and advocating for the end to the practice of bear bile farming.
+She is also a volunteer for TAILS animal rescue charity in Hong Kong.
+A regular speaker at industry events and conferences on organisational transformation and innovation, Michelle is a mentor for the Pink Alliance QSA x Fruits in Suits student programme and a volunteer for the Hong Kong Gay Games 2023.
+A qualified PADI Scuba Rescue Diver, Michelle loves travel, photography, great food and fine wine (in no particular order).
+Michelle previously spent nine years living and working in the UK, and has lived in Hong Kong and Singapore since 2006.

 Marysia is the founder and principal of the Peony Literary Agency.
 With extensive experience of publishing and agenting in both the UK and Asia and a degree in Chinese, Marysia set up Creative Work in Hong Kong in 2007, becoming one of the first author representation agencies in Asia.
 In 2010 she established Peony Literary Agency, representing a wide range of fiction and non-fiction authors.
 She was the first agent to represent the Nobel Prize winner Mo Yan, selling worldwide English language rights for his novel Sandalwood Death, and is one of few agents in the Asian field specialising in sales of copyright both in and out of Asia, selling both as an agent to major international markets, and as a sub-rights agent into China.